Evidence Level

 Elderly with low B12.

 Modest improvements in coronary flow reserve.
-Note: HOPE-2 (large RCT) showed homocysteine reduction with B-vitamins did NOT reduce CV events overall.
+Note: HOPE-2 (large clinical trial) showed homocysteine reduction with B-vitamins did not reduce CV events overall.

 9